inukshuk/jekyll-scholar/README.md

     {% bibliography --cited --prefix post2 %}

-Even though both posts cite rabinowitz, both citations will be assigned unique identifiers linking to the respective References section., even if both posts will be rendered into a single HTML document.
+Even though both posts cite 'rabinowitz', both citations will be assigned unique identifiers linking to the respective references section, although both posts will be rendered into a single HTML document.